iifl-logo

 In terms of Articles of Association of the Company, Mrs. Siddhishree Jhunjhunwala, Director of the Company retire by rotation at the ensuing Annual General Meeting and being eligible have offered herself for re-appointment.

-The Board of Directors met 11 times during the financial year 2023-24.
-In order to transact urgent business, approval of the Board/Committee were taken by passing resolutions through circulation pursuant to Section 175 of the Companies Act, 2013, which were noted at the subsequent meeting of the Board/Committees, as the case may be.
+The Board of Directors met 11 times during the financial year 2024-25.
+The maximum interval between any two meetings didnt exceed 120 days, as prescribed in the Companies Act, 2013.
+In order to transact urgent business, approval of the Board/ Committee were taken by passing resolutions through circulation pursuant to Section 175 of the Companies Act, 2013, which were noted at the subsequent meeting of the Board/Committees, as the case may be.

-Further details regarding meetings of the Board and Committees are furnished in the Corporate Governance Report, which forms part of the Annual Report.
+Further, details of the meetings of the Board and its Committees are given in the Corporate Governance Report, which forms part of the Annual Report.

 The Nomination & Remuneration Committee of the Board of Directors had laid down the criteria for evaluation of the performance of the Board as a whole, the Directors individually as well as the evaluation of the working of the Committees of the Board.